Different Wedding Photography Styles

 Digital Effects

-Gone are the days of grey and cloudy skies in wedding photographs, if the sun decides not to appear on your wedding day then don’t worry because a good photographer will be able to change photographs of dull weather in to a bright blue sky later.
+Gone are the days of grey and cloudy skies in wedding photographs, if the sun decides not to appear on your wedding day then don’t worry because a good photographer will be able to change photographs of dull prednisone weather in to a bright blue sky later.
 There are much more subtle examples of this technique which is carried out on the computer to enhance your photographs.
 Bear in mind that a photographer can spend up to an hour on a single photograph so if used too often it will be very expensive.

 Cross Processing